 - Ability to authorize one or two individuals to check out your library materials for you.

 - Automatic extension of circulation periods on all items which usually circulate for 3 weeks.
-ES patrons get six weeks on these items.
-Renewals are only for three weeks.
+ES patrons get six weeks on these items and up to six renewals.

 - Answers to ready reference questions photocopies from a reference source and either faxed or mailed directly to your home.
 (Limit: one question and five photocopied pages per day.)
 If you call for this service, please tell the librarian that you are an ES patron.
 There is no charge.